HMCS Arrowhead: Construction and career

 At the opening of the Second World War, the Canadian shipbuilding industry was incapable of building large, sophisticated warships.
 However, Canada required new large, advanced escort ships for national defence and sought to acquire Tribal-class destroyers for the Royal Canadian Navy.
 In a deal with the Royal Navy, Canada would construct ten Flower-class corvettes in exchange for two Tribal-class destroyers.
 The vessel was ordered in January 1940 under the 1939–40 Flower class programme by the Royal Navy from Marine Industries Ltd. in Sorel, Quebec.
 Arrowhead was laid down on 11 April 1940 and launched on 8 August 1940.
 As the ship was ordered by the British, the ship kept its flower name Arrowhead, an aquatic water plant known by its Latin name sagittaria.
 The corvette was commissioned on 22 November later that year by the Royal Navy.

 Royal Navy

 After commissioning Arrowhead sailed to Sunderland in January 1941 to fully fit out which took two months.
-There were delays in the arrival of essential equipment for the British corvettes in Canada and some of them sailed without their main armament as they sailed from Canadian dockyards as soon as they were fit for the Atlantic crossing.
+There were delays in the arrival of essential equipment for the British corvettes in Canada and some of them sailed without their main armament as they departed from Canadian dockyards as soon as they were fit for the Atlantic crossing.
 Due to a lack of ships and a surplus of manpower, the Royal Canadian Navy offered to crew the ships until mid-1941 when enough of the Canadian corvettes would become available.
 Then in April 1941, the British Admiralty requested that Canada take over the ships permanently.
 Arrowhead worked up at Tobermory and joined EG-4 of the Royal Navy's Iceland Command taking part in the Battle of the Atlantic.
 The ship commissioned into the Royal Canadian Navy on 15 May 1941.